 - Stand won’t hold a snare drum; only the practice pad for one

-The second insert has a conditioning film to it that reduces the rebounding effect and dulls the sound from the drum sufficiently to focus on fine tuning your performance at the drums.
+The second insert has a conditioning film to it that reduces the rebounding effect and dulls the sound from the drum sufficiently to focus on fine-tuning your performance at the drums.
 There’s also an element of absorption of reverberation when striking the drum with this insert added, which reduces finger and hand fatigue when practicing for long periods.
-However, the drum still offers good rebound and feel when setup this way.
+However, the drum still offers a good rebound and feel when set up this way.

 - Two-sided round drum pad for snare drum